wp-plugins/lexs-visits-logger/readme.txt

 == Installation ==

-This section describes how to install the plugin and get it working.

 1. Unzip the plugin archive on your local disk
 1. Upload the `lex-visits-logger` directory to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress